igorwaw/web-advent/content/2015/07-gates/index.md

             outy+=1
 ```

 I also highlighted some values using a different output format.
-Curses allow changing foreground and background color and also setting
+Curses allow changing foreground and background colour and also setting
 attributes such as bold or blink.
-I simpy used `curses.color_pair(1)` - color pairs can be user defined but have a default value,
+I simply used `curses.color_pair(1)` - colour pairs can be user defined but have a default value,
-and I didn't care what colors are used as long as they are different then the default.
+and I didn't care what colours are used as long as they are different than the default.

 ## Code